Collection / Russian

 Painting

 The collection of Russian painting is an integral part of the National Gallery of Armenia.
 It was formed during the first decades of the Museum`s existence.
-Many exhibits were received from Lazarev Institute of Eastern Languages and the State Museums Funds.
-An important role, especially in the formation of the most brilliant part of the collection, the paintings of the turn of the late nineteenth and early twentieth centuries played the Gallery`s own acquisitions in the 1950s-1980s from private collections and families of painters.
-The heritage of the brilliant pleiad of Russian masters of the eighteent-twentieth centuries represented in the Gallery (Feodor Rokotov (1730-1808), Orest Kiprensky (1782-1836), Karl Brullov (1799-1852), Ilya Repin (1844-1930), Vasily Surikov (1848-1916), Valentin Serov (1865-1917) Vasily Kandinsky (1866-1944), Mark Chagall (1887-1985), et al.) illustrates the most important stages of formation and development and accustoms us to the highest points of the artistic achievements of Russian culture.
+Many exhibits were received from Lazarev Institute of Eastern Languages and the State Museums collections.
+The paintings dating to the late nineteenth and early twentieth centuries form the most important part of the collection.
+Donations from private collections and families of painters in the 1950’s – 1980’s played a crucial role in the formation of the collection.
+The heritage of the brilliant group of Russian masters of the eighteent-twentieth centuries represented in the Gallery (Fjodor Rokotov (1730-1808), Orest Kiprensky (1782-1836), Karl Bryullov (1799-1852), Ilya Repin (1844-1930), Vassily Surikov (1848-1916), Valentin Serov (1865-1917) Wassily Kandinsky (1866-1944), Marc Chagall (1887-1985), and others).
+Their work illustrates the most important stages of the formation and development of Russian art and accustoms us to the highest points of the artistic achievements of Russian culture.

 A small collection of icons of the sixteenth-seventeenth centuries brings the viewer closer to the roots of national traditions, making more notable the importance of the change towards secular culture at the turn of eighteenth century, mainly expressed in portrait painting.The refined female images of Feodor Rokotov (1730-1808), the ceremonial portraits by Dmitry Levitsky (1735-1822), the psychologically and emotionally coloured works of Vladimir Borovikovsky (1754-1825), and the masterly paintings of the foreigners Louis Tocque (1696-1772), Vigilius Eriksen (1722-1782), and Pietro Rotari (1707-1762) altogether form a “multi-faced” artistic world united by the ideals and notions about human personality closely connected with the model`s social status.They witness to the arising interest towards human individuality and inner life.